CWE-547: Use of Hard-coded, Security-relevant Constants

 What are the security consequences of Use of Hard-coded, Security-relevant Constants?+

-If exploited, CWE-547 (Use of Hard-coded, Security-relevant Constants) it can compromise Other, leading to outcomes such as Varies by Context and Quality Degradation.
+If exploited, CWE-547 (Use of Hard-coded, Security-relevant Constants) it can compromise Other, leading to outcomes such as Varies by Context, Quality Degradation and Reduce Maintainability.

 How do you prevent or mitigate Use of Hard-coded, Security-relevant Constants?+